IBM/transition-amr-parser/README.md

 ```

 ## Available Pretrained Models
-The models once run from_pretrained method will be downloaded to the pytorch cache folder as follows:
+The models downloaded using from_pretrained() method will be stored to the pytorch cache folder as follows:
 ```
 cache_dir = torch.hub._get_torch_home()
 ```

+This table shows you available pretrained model names to download;

 | pretrained model name                       | corresponding file name|
 |:----------------------------------------|:-----------:|